-On selected Friday afternoons in the fall and spring, Bement students in grades 6, 7, and 8 participate in electives.
-These non-graded courses allow students to learn a new skill or to explore a topic or activity with small groups of peers who share their interest.
-Electives are taught by Bement employees and comprise a wide range of offerings that have included cycling, crafts, chess, martial arts, step dance, photography, stop-motion animation, jazz band, and many others.
+On selected Friday afternoons in the fall and spring, Bement students participate in electives.
+These non-graded courses allow students to learn a new skill or to explore a topic or activity with faculty, staff, and small groups of peers who share their interest.
+Electives are taught by Bement employees and comprise a wide-range of offerings that have included cycling, crafts, robotics, chess, martial arts, photography, stopmotion animation, jazz band, 3-D printing design, and many others.